fbeneventi/examon-docs-mkd/docs/Introduction.md

 The data model resembles a hierarchical tree.
 In the Figure are shown the relevant sections.

--   Sensor location: (Mandatory) it is a free hierarchical sequence of key/value couples used to locate the data source.
+-   Sensor location: (Mandatory) It is a free hierarchical sequence of key/value couples used to locate the data source.
 At least one couple should be present.
--   Plugin name: (Mandatory) it is the name of the data collector agent (plugin) which acquires data from this sensor
+-   Plugin name: (Mandatory) It is the name of the data collector agent (plugin) which acquires data from this sensor
 -   Channel type: (Mandatory) specifies the type of channel
       -   data: metrics values sent by the plugin
       -   cmd: commands sent to the sensor/plugin